caerphoto/noisetex/README.md

 ## Demo

-I created [this version] of T S Eliot&rsquo;s The Waste Land using the script.
+I created the background textures on [this version] of T. S. Eliot&rsquo;s The Waste Land using the script.
 The [mockup] for a UI overhaul I&rsquo;m planning for my [Soda] application also uses it for the Preview display.

 [this version]: http://caerphoto.com/misc/the_waste_land.html
 [mockup]: http://caerphoto.com/misc/soda_mockup.html